By Blue Planet Network Posted on Fri 05 Nov 2010, about 14 years ago

 Gram Vikas

-By Comprehensive Rural Health Project (CRHP) Posted on Tue 23 Nov 2010, over 13 years ago
+By Comprehensive Rural Health Project (CRHP) Posted on Tue 23 Nov 2010, about 14 years ago

 Over 50% of the population in Jamkhed migrates once a year.
 This makes it difficult to schedule the building of projects and ensure sustained community participation.